TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

 - **Hysteresis so it does not flap.** A value-hysteresis band keeps a device hovering at the threshold from bouncing in and out of the list.
 A flagged device stays low until it climbs above the threshold plus a margin, which for a battery only happens when a fresh cell is fitted.
 - **Structured output.** The `devices` list holds objects carrying the device name, area, percentage level, and battery type if available.
 Every consumer can format them in its own way.
 - **Offline batteries surfaced separately.** Any in-scope battery sitting at `unavailable` or `unknown`, an offline device, an integration that dropped an entity, a typo'd entity id, is not a low battery, so it never lands in the low list.
 Instead it is reported in its own `unavailable_entities` attribute, with a count in `unavailable_count`.
 The low state stays clean while you still get a window onto what is currently offline.
-- **A grace period after a restart.** A momentary restart briefly reads most of the mesh as `unavailable` while it repopulates.
-For a short window after Home Assistant starts (`startup_grace_seconds`, default 120), the unavailable list is held empty so a restart never reports a false fleet-wide outage.
+- **A grace period after a restart, measured from a reliable clock.** A momentary restart briefly reads most of the mesh as `unavailable` while it repopulates.
+For a window after Home Assistant starts, the unavailable list is held empty so a restart never reports a false fleet-wide outage.
+That window is measured from a required uptime sensor, which makes it reliable across restarts and reloads; see the next section.
 The low count is never held; it evaluates live the whole time.
+- **A loud error if it is set up wrong.** If the uptime sensor is missing or misconfigured, or if a threshold or margin value is set to something invalid, the sensor reports a `setup_error` state and does nothing else until you fix it, rather than failing quietly.
+An `ok` attribute lets your automations tell a working sensor from a broken one.
 - **A manual refresh button.** Point an optional `input_button` at the sensor and a press re-evaluates it on the spot, handy right after you change a battery instead of waiting for the next scan.
 It re-scans; it cannot make a device report a fresh reading it has not sent yet.
 - **Scope by label, area, device, or entity**, with include and exclude, and exclude always wins.
-Area and device scopes are filtered to real battery entities; labels and explicit entity lists are trusted as you curated them.
+Area and device scopes are filtered to real battery entities; labels expand to every battery entity they cover, whether the label sits on the entity, its device, or its area.

-This is an alpha, under active testing on a live system.
-The design may still change.
-Do not rely on it for anything load-bearing until it graduates.
+This is a beta.
+It is an advanced blueprint: it requires the uptime integration in timestamp mode and a startup grace period you set to cover your own boot and mesh-settle time.
+Read the next two sections before you import.

 Full write-up and worked examples: <https://xeazy.com/battery-entity-sentinel-blueprint/>  Questions and discussion: <https://xeazy.com/logbook/>

+## Before You Start: the Uptime Requirement

+Battery Sentinel needs one thing in place before it will work: a Home Assistant **uptime sensor in timestamp mode**.

+The reason is the startup grace period.
+After a restart, the sensor needs to know how long the system has been up, so it can hold the unavailable list while the mesh comes back.
+The obvious way to track that, reading the sensor's own last boot time from its attributes, is unreliable: Home Assistant has a long-standing bug ([#115585](https://github.com/home-assistant/core/issues/115585)) where a trigger-based template sensor sometimes cannot read its own attributes during evaluation.
+Building the grace period on that foundation means it occasionally fails open and floods you with false alerts right after a restart, the exact moment it is supposed to protect.

+The uptime sensor sidesteps the whole problem.
+It is an independent entity whose value, the timestamp the Home Assistant process started, is read fresh on every evaluation and never depends on the sensor's own attributes.
+It is reliable across restarts, reloads, and the bug.

+Most systems already have the uptime sensor.
+If yours does not, add the **Uptime** integration (Settings, Devices & Services, Add Integration, Uptime).
+Then make sure the entity is in **timestamp** mode: its state should read like `2026-06-26T14:56:59+00:00`, an ISO timestamp, not a number of days.
+If it shows a number, change the entity's "displayed unit" or the integration option to timestamp.

+If the uptime sensor is missing, unavailable, or not a timestamp, Battery Sentinel will not guess.
+It reports a `setup_error` state with a message telling you exactly what is wrong, watches nothing, and starts working the moment you fix it.

 ## Import the Blueprint